 The Perouansky laboratory uses genetic tools available in the fruit fly (Drosophila melanogaster) to identify genetic determinants of anesthetic neurotoxicity.

-Dr. Walker’s research is focused on pediatric perioperative pain management strategies.
-By studying risks and complications in national and international databases, and through direct clinical research, his goal is to advance current anesthesia and prescription practice and improve care for the youngest patients.
+Our research is focused on pediatric perioperative pain management strategies.
+By studying risks and complications as part of national and international databases, and through direct clinical research at our institution, our goal is to find innovative approaches and protocols that maximize non-opioid techniques and improve care for the youngest patients.